Sought after for their ideal locations.

 Two Trees residential buildings are situated within the city's most desirable neighborhoods, close to exciting restaurants, bars, retail, transportation hubs, cultural landmarks, and open green spaces.

-325 Kent is the first building of the acclaimed Domino development and has it all: luxury apartments in an idyllic location, stunning architecture, unparalleled amenities, jaw-dropping views of NYC, curated retail, and a new 5-acre waterfront park.
+325 Kent is the first building of the acclaimed Domino development and has it all: luxury apartments with amenity-rich Studios, 1 and 2 Bedrooms in an idyllic location, stunning architecture, jaw-dropping skyline views of Williamburg Bridge and NYC, unparalleled amenities, such as outdoor grilling and dining areas on our rooftop and 24-hour concierge, curated retail and a new 5-acre waterfront park.

 One South First redefines waterfront living as the first building located on Williamsburg’s award-winning Domino Park.
 An iconic modern tower with thoughtfully designed residences, luxury amenities, and direct front-door access to a vibrant park and tranquil waterfront escape, One South First is a standout in the Brooklyn neighborhood most defined by its spirit of individualism and diverse sense of community.